 Applications.
 Generally, property owners can file an application to request reassessment within 12 months of the event.
-In some cases, the assessor can initiate the reassessment without requiring the property owner to file an application. $^{2}$
+In some cases, the assessor can initiate the reassessment without requiring the property owner to file an application.
+2

 Governor State of Emergency Proclamations.
-The Government Code authorizes the governor to proclaim a state of emergency under specified circumstances, including:
+The Government Code3 authorizes the governor to proclaim a state of emergency under specified circumstances, including:

-- "State of war emergency" means the condition which exists immediately, with or without a proclamation thereof by the governor, whenever this state or nation is attacked by an enemy of the United States, or upon receipt by the state of a warning from the federal government indicating that such an enemy attack is probable or imminent. - "State of emergency" means the duly proclaimed existence of conditions of disaster or of extreme peril to the safety of persons and property within the state. - "Local emergency" means the duly proclaimed existence of conditions of disaster or of extreme peril to the safety of persons and property within the territorial limits of a county, city and county, or city.
+- "State of war emergency" means the condition which exists immediately, with or without a proclamation thereof by the governor, whenever this state or nation is attacked by an enemy of the United States, or upon receipt by the state of a warning from the federal government indicating that such an enemy attack is probable or imminent. - "State of emergency" means the duly proclaimed existence of conditions of disaster or of extreme peril to the safety of persons and property within the state.

-&lt;sup>1 Article XIII Section 15 of the California Constitution and Revenue and Taxation Code Section 170.
+1 Article XIII Section 15 of the California Constitution and Revenue and Taxation Code Section 170.
 All sections refer to the Revenue and Taxation Code unless otherwise specified.

-$^{2}$ RTC Section 170(a) and (I).
+$^{^{2}}$ RTC Section 170(a) and (l).
 Also, assessors can mail applications to property owners to prompt the owners to file a claim for reassessment under Section 170 (d)(1).

-&lt;sup>3 Government Code Sections 8625 and 8558.
+3 Government Code Sections 8625 and 8558.